cisagov/LME/docs/markdown/maintenance/backups.md

 The LME installation creates a bind mount in Docker that maps to the `/opt/lme/backups` directory on the host system.

-The LME log retention period is determined by the amount of disk space on the host system.
-Therefore it is **strongly** recommended that an external drive be mounted at the `/opt/lme/backups` location so that both disk space is conserved and to ensure that backups exist on a separate drive.
+The amount of disk space on the host system determines the LME log retention period.
+We **strongly** recommend thatyou mount an external drive at the `/opt/lme/backups` location so that both disk space is conserved and to ensure that backups exist on a separate drive.
 Backups use a large volume of disk space, and if the storage volume provided is not suitable to store these logs without running out of space backups may cease to function, or LME may stop working altogether if all available disk space on the primary host is consumed.

-Once the external drive has been mounted on the host, you will need to ensure the ownership of the `/opt/lme/backups` folder is correct, to ensure the elasticsearch user can write the backups correctly.
-By default this folder will likely be owned by the root user, and this will need to be changed so that it is owned by the user you created during the operating system's installation, typically Ubuntu or similar.
-This can be achieved using the following command:
+Once you have mounted the external drive on the host, you will need to ensure the ownership of the `/opt/lme/backups` folder is correct, to ensure the elasticsearch user can write the backups correctly.
+By default the root user will likely be the owner of this folder, and you will need to change this so that the user you created during the operating system's installation is the owner.
+To do this use the following command:

 ```
 sudo chown -R 1000 /opt/lme/backups/